gregoire-moreau/COMP307_Project/ReadMe.txt

     iii.
 Uncheck the "Enable foreign key checks" options iv.
 Click Go
 5. Access localhost/COMP307_Project with your browser or open CLICKME.html and click on the link
-6. Sign up an account through the link on the Login page
+6. Sign up an account through the link on the Login page (note: most dogs in the DB are in location "Downtown" so to see how our sorting algorithm etc. works it would be best to select this option when testing the site)
 7. Log in to your account and explore the following functionalities :
 	* Upload a picture of your dog through the profile page
 	* See nearby dogs with similar interests through the suggested friends section of the barks page